awray3/music_clf/README.md

 ### Preprocessing

-Once you have downloaded the GTZAN dataset, run the preprocessing script
+Once you have downloaded the GTZAN dataset, run the preprocessing script:

 	python preprocess.py

+This script will extract MFCCs (mel-frequency cepstral coefficients) from the `.wav` files and store the data and labels in a `.json` file.

 ### Training

 You can view available models to train in the `models.py` file.
 Currently there is logistic regression and a convolutional neural network avialable to train.
 Modify the model creation section in `train.py` and run

 	python train.py

 which will give you a model summary, training information, and evaluation diagnostics.

+# Roadmap

+- [x] Refactor code into scripts
+- [] Create prediction scripts
+- [] Productionize